-It is our pleasure to submit to you the Annual Report of the Ontario Judicial Council concerning its sixth year of operation, in accordance with subsection 51(6) of the Courts of Justice Act.
-The period of time covered by this Annual Report is from April 1, 2000 to March 31, 2001.
+It is our pleasure to submit the Annual Report of the Ontario Judicial Council concerning its seventh year of operation, in accordance with subsection 51(6) of the Courts of Justice Act.
+The period of time covered by this Annual Report is from April 1, 2001 to March 31, 2002.